svobodovaLucie/IJA-project/readme.txt

 Authors:      Lucie Svobodová, xsvobo1x@stud.fit.vutbr.cz
               Jakub Kuzník, xkuzni04@stud.fit.vutbr.cz

-Application loads a class diagram from JSON file and displays it in the GUI.
-It can be edited and saved back to JSON format.
-Default path where the diagram will be saved is `dest/savedDiagram.json`.
+Application loads a class diagram and sequence diagrams from JSON file and displays them in GUI.
+The diagrams can be edited and saved back to JSON file.

 ### Build
 Compiles the application and generates the documentation.
-Jar file will be generated inside the dest/ directory.
+Jar file will be generated inside the `dest/` directory.
 `ant build`

 ### Generate documentation